TakahashiSouta2018/checking-mounting-quality/readme.md

 ## Troubleshooting

 ### J-Quants API Issues
-- Ensure your API key is set in the `.env` file
+- Ensure your email, password, and refresh token are set in the `.env` file
-- Check that the API key has proper permissions
+- Confirm that the refresh token copied from the UI is still valid (issue a new one if necessary)
 - Verify the stock code format (4-digit code for Japanese stocks)

 ### CSV Loading Issues